nim-lang/Nim/doc/manual.md

   ```

-Procs as expressions can appear both as nested procs and inside top-level
+Procedures as expressions can appear both as nested procedures and inside top-level
 executable code.
 The  `sugar <sugar.html>`_ module contains the `=>` macro
 which enables a more succinct syntax for anonymous procedures resembling
 lambdas as they are in languages like JavaScript, C#, etc.